Pitt-JonesLab/pitt-joneslab.github.io/_undergrads/sharon.md

 twitter:
 linkedin:
 github: sio781
-description: Sharon is a rising senior computer science major with a minor in psychology.
+description: Sharon is a rising senior Computer Science major with a minor in Psychology.
 She enjoys applying her knowledge to other fields to branch out and learn.